Non-Embedding Theorems of Nilpotent Lie groups and Sub-Riemannian Manifolds: Cheeger energy and Sobolev space on metric measure spaces

+\begin{proof}[Proof of Theorem \ref{thm1.2}] Suppose $(M,d,m)$ satisfies curvature-dimension condition $CD(K,N)$, where $K$, $N$ $\in$ $\mathbf{R}$ and $N>1$.
+By Theorem \ref{thmih}, the metric measure space $(M,d,m)$ is a $RCD(K,N)$ space.
+It follows from Theorem \ref{thmrcd} that for $m-a.e.$ point the tangent cone is a Euclidean space.
+By Theorem \ref{thmtc}, we get a bi-Lipschitz map between Carnot group and Euclidean space.
+This contradicts to Theorem \ref{thm 1.3}. \end{proof}

+\begin{proof}[Proof of Theorem \ref{thm1.1}] Suppose a complete separable metric measure space $(M,d,m)$ satisfies $RCD(0,N)$ for $N > 1$.
+Fixed a point $x\in M$, consider the family of pointed metric measure spaces:

-\begin{proof}[Proof of Theorem \ref{thm1.1}] Suppose $(N,g)$ is a non-abelian nilpotent Lie group with a left invariant Riemannian metric.
-Pansu (\cite{pp}) proved that the aymptotic cone of $(N,g)$ is unique and isometric to a Carnot group with a left invariant Carnot-Caratheodory metric.
-By Remark \ref{remarkas} and Theorem \ref{thm1.2}, we complete the proof. \end{proof}
+Then, by Lemma \ref{lemma cdp}, the above family of pointed metric measure spaces also satisfies $RCD(0,N)$.
+And also, by the Theorem 2.3 and Corollary 2.4 in \cite{kts}($\uppercase\expandafter{\romannumeral2}$), the family is uniformly doubling.
+So, by Lemma 3.32 in \cite{gms}, there is a sequence ${\lambda_{n}}$ of positive real numbers and $\underset{n\rightarrow\infty}{\lim}\lambda_n = 0$ such that the $(CM,d_{0},m)$ := $\underset{n\rightarrow\infty}\lim(M,\lambda_n\cdot d,m,x)$ exists.
+Then, by the stability of lower Ricci curvature bounds under pointed measured Gromov-Hausdorff convergence \cite{gms}, $(CM,d_{0},m)$ satisfies $RCD(0,N)$.\\ $(N,g)$ is a non-abelian nilpotent Lie group with a left invariant Riemannian metric.
+Pansu (\cite{pp}) proved that the asymptotic cone of $(N,g)$ is unique and isometric to Carnot group with a left invariant Carnot-Carath\'eodory metric.
+By Corollary \ref{coroesrnercd}, we complete the proof. \end{proof}